List of Aston Villa F.C. records and statistics: Record transfer fees

 This section lists the record transfer fees paid by the club for a player.
 The highest transfer fee received by the club is the £100 million fee paid by Manchester City for Jack Grealish in August 2021.
 The sale at the time was a British transfer record.
-The highest initial fee Aston Villa have ever paid for a player was £33 million, rising to £38 million with add-ons, for Argentinian midfielder Emiliano Buendía from Norwich City in June 2021.
+The highest initial fee Aston Villa have ever paid for a player was £50 million for Belgian midfielder Amadou Onana from Everton in July 2024.